tubby-cats/dual-ownership-nft/README.md

 This contract establishes a second owner that can change the EOA owner, this way a multisig or an on-chain DAO can give ownership to an EOA and later claim it back, making it impossible to rug.

-In short, it creates a dual ownership model with an admin owner that can be set to a multisig or DAO.
+In short, this contract creates a dual ownership model with an admin that can be set to a multisig or DAO.

 ## Usage
-Just import [`MultisigOwnable`](./contracts/MultisigOwnable.sol) into your contract and use the `onlyRealOwner` modifier for any functions that need to have restricted access
+Just import [`MultisigOwnable`](./contracts/MultisigOwnable.sol) into your contract and use the `onlyRealOwner` modifier for any functions that need to have restricted access.

 ## Example
 ```solidity